panoptic-labs/docs/research/2025-08-04-pricing-models-perp-options/pricing-models-perp-options.md

 ### Quantitative Explanation

-This model extends the classical Black-Scholes framework for pricing perpetual American put options by allowing the volatility function \( \sigma \) to depend nonlinearly on the second derivative (Gamma) of the option price.
+This model extends the classical Black-Scholes framework for pricing perpetual American put options by allowing the volatility function $\sigma$ to depend nonlinearly on the second derivative (Gamma) of the option price.

 **Variable Definitions for Grossinho et al. Model**